How to Understand Google’s Ranking Algorithm Updates

 What is the Core Ranking Algorithm?

 There’s no easy answer to what it’s Core Algorithm is.
-You might understand it as a mathematical equation using weighted factors which compute a final score for a web page for a keyword phrase.
+You might understand it as a mathematical equation using up to 200 weighted factors which compute a final score for a web page for a keyword phrase.
 Those factors are actually sub-algorithms which then feed into the final rating of your web pages.

 What Did the Core Algorithm Dislike in Your Site?

 It’s important to identify the key factors and rule out those that didn’t affect performance.
 Often, page speed, over-optimization, and other elements weren’t the cause of declines.
 SEOs do plenty of changes to identify the factor but discover it often has to do with not enough backlinks and low backlink quality or relevance.
 Sometimes content quality ratings are the issue.
+Other times it’s your entire backlink profile has been demoted.

 The search engine monopoly advises that content quality is the issue and also the resolution to your website’s peril.